splitio/.net-client/Detailed-README.md

 ###  Logging in the SDK

-The .NET SDK uses NLog for logging.
-If you do not configure it yourself, the SDK creates a file target and emits logs in a file named 'Logs\split-sdk.log'.
-You can learn more about configuring NLog [here](https://github.com/nlog/NLog/wiki/Configuration-API).
+The .NET SDK uses Common.Logging for logging.
+It allows to configure different adapters such as log4net or NLog, and you can also write your own adapter by implementing ILoggerFactoryAdapter interface.
+More details [here](http://netcommon.sourceforge.net/docs/2.1.0/reference/html/ch01.html)